mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 In a language _without_ generics or powerful enough polymorphism, it's difficult to enforce the "pure" visitor pattern because you can't ensure that all branches return the same type.
-Instead, the best you can do is have an "effectul" visitor pattern, which triggers an action on each branch instead of returning a value.
-This is a good plan of action for languages like javascript (without typescript), or python without types.
+Instead, the best you can do is have an "effectful" visitor pattern, which triggers an action on each branch instead of returning a value.
+This is a good plan of action for languages like javascript (sans typescript), or python without types.

 In languages without context-binding functions, you might also need to add a closure-simulating context into your visitor: